Highlights

 • 28mm Dellorto carburetor with throttle pump

-• 7L of fuel, 1.5L reserve
+• 7L of fuel, total, 1.5L reserve

 • Computer controlled digital ignition